-LANG 1003 Basic Language Conversation (Variable) (3-0-3)
+LANG 1003 Basic Language Conversation (Variable) (3-0-3) regions where the language is spoken.
+Student may repeat

 This is the first introductory language conversation course.
 It is an introduction to the target language with a focus on listening and speaking, providing intensive practice in the language on topics of everyday life.
 This should be taken by students who have never studied the language and who want to learn basic conversational patterns.
 Students may repeat this course in different languages.